eosnewyork/eospy/README.md

-    servants                    Retrieve accounts which are servants of a given account transaction                 Retrieve a transaction from the blockchain actions                     Retrieve all actions with specific account name referenced in authorization or receiver system
+    servants                    Retrieve accounts which are servants of a given account transaction                 Retrieve a transaction from the blockchain actions                     Retrieve all actions with specific account name referenced in authorization or receiver push
+    action                      Push a transaction with a single action system
     newaccount                  Create an account, buy ram, stake for bandwidth for the account
 ```